ClassicOldSong/Apollo/README.md

 **Note:** Community maintained

-You can also install the apollo steaming server with chocolatey.
+You can also install the apollo streaming server with chocolatey.

 Install Chocolatey if you don't have it, then run the following command in an elevated PowerShell/CMD window: